Okay, here are the best Pole links I've seen to date...starting with...

 - Glenn Grant

 - is a science tech friend who has spent lots of time (and winters) on the ice, mostly at Palmer and Mactown.
 But he spent this past summer at Pole, filling in for Neal in the aurora tech business.
+This excellent photo site is documentation of what he's been up to over the years.

 - Darryn Schneider